Aleyrodidae ssp. Copyright: Gardening Know How

 6. Once the specimen is bone-dry, it's time to administer a pesticide.
 Although there is a choice between two options (organic or chemical-based sprays), ukhouseplants would highly recommend using the latter option, due to the pest's ability to bypass organic varieties.

-(Step 7 follows after the Pesticide Options)
+(Step 7 follows after the Product Options)

 Predatory Mites - Releasing Predatory Mites on your affected houseplant's foliage is a more natural approach to controlling the infestation.
 We recommend doing your own research on which Mites work for you, as there are many around to purchase.

-Insecticidal or Horticultural Soap is another popular pesticide on the market, and there are three versions to consider.
+Insecticidal or Horticultural Soap is another popular organic pesticide on the market, and there are two versions to consider.
 The first way is by purchasing an RTU (ready-to-use) spray bottle, which can be immediately used on the plants.
 Although most garden centres will stock this, it's far more economical to purchase the second option - concentrated bottles.
 This method comes with pro's and con's but is far cheaper to use if you have multiple infestations.
 It's self-explanatory and highly beneficial for the outbreak as long as you use the correct levels of dilution - the only downside is its availability in local centres.
 It's best to buy this option online as there are many different companies to choose from, with some being cheaper than others.
-The final and most economical way is by making it yourself;

-7. Once the pesticide has been administered, locate all of the affected plants into the prepared room.
+8. Once the pesticide has been administered, locate all of the affected plants into the prepared room.
 Keep them here for at least a week to check if the infestation continues.
 Inspect all of the plants along with any windows or lights (Whitefly like light-sources).

-8. Open all of the windows in the house (not just the quarantined room) for an hour to allow redundant flies to escape unhurt.
+9. Open all of the windows in the house (not just the quarantined room) for an hour to allow redundant flies to escape unhurt.
 It's far easier to let them fly away than attacking each fly individually, as this will take AGES.
 Get a handheld hoover and suck each airborne pest that you crosses your path, once the windows are shut again.
 Keep an eye out around the home for the next few days, checking the hard-hit areas of windows and lampshades.

-10. Always keep an eye out for more Whiteflies in the oncoming weeks.
+10. After a week of quarantine, inspect the plants for any sign of an infestation.
+Once there are no more visible pests in the whole house, you can safely re-introduce them back into their original locations.
+Always keep an eye out for more Whiteflies in the oncoming weeks.
 Kill or hoover each one that you come across - this can be a long process to eradicate, so doing small hunts each day will make a big difference in the long term!

-N. B. - Although you should perform the wiping and hosing-down process BEFORE each pesticide application, you can wash the foliage at any given time to keep the infestation under control.
+Extra Tip: Although you should perform the wiping and hosing-down process BEFORE each pesticide application, you can wash the foliage at any given time to keep the infestation under control.

 Ways to Prevent an Attack in the Future

-At the local plant shop or garden centre, regulate and inspect any plants that you wish to buy.
-Check around the hard-hit areas, for instance, the foliage and stems, before considering the purchase.
-Most Whitefly infestations come from already-affected plants, so always keep this in mind when increasing your plant-collection!
+1. When buying a new plant from a local plant shop or garden centre, check around the common areas for infestations like its leaves, stems and flowers.
+Most Whitefly issues come from already-affected plants, so always keep this in mind when increasing your plant-collection!

-Regularly check for pests on your own plants.
-Although this may sound patronising, many gardeners forget to inspect their indoor specimens.
-As soon as you see a symptom, keep it quarantined and follow the steps above!
+4. Perform monthly checks for pests on your own plants.
+Although this may sound patronising, many gardeners forget to inspect their indoor specimens and that's exactly when an infestation can arise.

 Book a 1-to-1 Consultation with THE HOUSEPLANT DOCTOR™